Why the financial industry would lose billions, per year

 My fourth MP, the principled Jane Philpott, was ejected from the Liberal Party because she acted too ethically.
 She disobeyed Prime Minister’s demand to ignore rampant corruption when SNC-Lavalin paid tens of millions in bribes to Libyan officials in order to win lucrative contracts.
 Not only did Prime Minister Trudeau sanction the bribes, he expelled any MPs who wanted greater transparency regarding the issue.

-Would Prime Minister Carney, a veteran of the financial industry, similarly expel an MPs who spoke out regarding the CPP’s surplus?
+Would Prime Minister Carney, a veteran of the financial industry, similarly expel MPs who spoke out regarding the CPP’s surplus?

 Think tanks only advocate for the wealthy